DarshanWalchale/CP-Assignment/ReadMe.txt

 3. 2019B3PS0576P	Aditya Krishna Rao
 #############################################################
 Description of how the code operates, and what to expect when running

+Note: This program was developed in CS50's IDE using Git for version control between members.

 1. The linux executable is called 2019B3PS0569P.exe, but in case this does not run, please try compiling using the command "gcc 2019B3PS0569P.c -o 2019B3PS0569.exe"